 Benefits of Russian Eyelash Extensions

-If you have sparse, gappy eyelashes due to your genes or previous surgery then volume is a brilliant way to blend the gaps!
-We would still highly recommend applying and individual volume mix as seen above to achieve a beautiful, eye opening design.
+If you have sparse, gappy eyelashes due to your genes or previous surgery then we find volume is a brilliant way to blend the gaps!
+We would still highly recommend applying and individual volume mix as seen above to achieve a beautiful, eye-opening design.

 Here is the perfect example of this:

-I hope this blog has been helpful, volume lashes are fantastic, but for many clients they are (surprisingly) not the best option.
+We hope this article has been helpful, volume lashes are fantastic, but for many clients, they are (surprisingly) not the best option.